Git-Mediawiki/Git-Mediawiki/docs/User-manual.md

 > libdatetime-format-iso8601-perl

 Available on common repositories.

+To access HTTPS wikis, you may also need

+> perl-lwp-protocol-https

 The latest version of Git-MediaWiki is available in Git's source tree, in the directory `contrib/mw-to-git`.
 You can download it from http://git.kernel.org/?p=git/git.git;a=tree;f=contrib/mw-to-git if needed.
 You need to have the script `git-remote-mediawiki` in your PATH (and it needs to be executable) to use it.
 Alternatively, you may install it in Git's exec path (run `git --exec-path` to find out where it is).

 ## Getting started with Git-Mediawiki